BishopFox/badPods/README.md

 # badPods

-A collection of manifests that create pods with different elevated privileges, like `hostNetwork`, `hostPID`, and `privileged`.
-Quickly demonstrate the impact of allowing security sensitive pod attributes.
+A collection of manifests that create pods with different elevated privileges.
+Quickly demonstrate the impact of allowing security sensitive pod attributes like `hostNetwork`, `hostPID`, `hostPath`, `hostIPC`, and `privileged`.

 ## Background
 Check out blog post here